hfish063/easybooks-api/README.md

 2. `scan_result_item`

 ## Installation
-Simply clone this repository onto your local machine
+Simply clone this repository onto your local machine, then locate and run the **main.py** file

 **NOTE:** In order to run the application you will need the following: